rivierasolutions/angular-ssqsignon/README.md

 ##### How It works

-The `whoAmIAgain` will make an attempt to retrieve a stored refresh token, and swap it for a new access token.
+The `whoAmIAgain` will make an attempt to retrieve a stored refresh token, and swap it for a new access token with *SSQ singon's* [token endpoint](https://ssqsignon.com/home/docs.html#tokenendpoint).
 If that fails, obtaining a valid access token requires user input (via e.g. a login dialog or Single Sign On redirect), thus the special 'ask-user' error code is returned.
 The `refreshAccessToken` [interceptor](https://docs.angularjs.org/api/ng/service/$http#interceptors) uses this method to try and refresh the access token every time an AJAX request returns a `401` error code.

-The other typical use case would be to obtain a new access with a proper scope once the user has changes his/her own permission level.
+The other typical use case would be to obtain a new access with a proper scope once the user has changed his/her own permission level.

 #### `forgetMe(keepRefreshToken)`